R. Mesthrie, Introducing sociolinguistics, 2nd ed. Edinburgh: Edinburgh University Press, 2009.

 W. Labov, ‘Field methods of the Project in Linguistic Change and Variation’, in Language in use: readings in sociolinguistics, Englewood Cliffs, N.J.: Prentice-Hall, 1984, pp. 28–53.

-P. Patrick, ‘Style and register in Jamaican Patwa’, in Englishes around the world: studies in honour of Manfred Görlach, vol. Varieties of English around the world.
-General series, Amsterdam: John Benjamins, 1997.
+P. Patrick, ‘Style and register in Jamaican Patwa’, in Englishes around the world: studies in honour of Manfred Görlach, Amsterdam: John Benjamins, 1997.

-E. Finegan and D. Biber, ‘Register and social dialect variation: An integrated approach’, in Sociolinguistic perspectives on register, vol. Oxford studies in sociolinguistics, New York: Oxford University Press, 1994.
+E. Finegan and D. Biber, ‘Register and social dialect variation: An integrated approach’, in Sociolinguistic perspectives on register, New York: Oxford University Press, 1994.

 B. Rampton, Crossing: language and ethnicity among adolescents, vol. Real language series.
 London: Longman, 1995.